 - Insurance, servicing & maintenance are usually covered by the employer

-- There’s no depreciation costs as you never own the vehicle
+- There are no depreciation costs as you never own the vehicle

 - You get to drive a new model every three or four years

 Conversely, a company car also has lots of considerations, including: